A bit about me

 - Leave a few mornings/afternoons free, so that you can then decide what to do or see on an ad hoc basis.
 Our local agents will be happy to provide cars and guides etc. at short notice.

 - Don’t get too hung up about specific airline seats and hotel room categories.
-A vacation experience should be so much more than that.
+A holiday experience should be so much more than that.

-- Get your laundry done at the end of the vacation.
+- Get your laundry done at the end of the holiday.
 One less thing to do when you return home.